 Don’t get me wrong – I’m all for giving the breadwinner a little breathing space when they walk through the door (should they want it).
 Although also don’t get me wrong, as a work-at-home mum I’m equally grateful that because my husband frequents the gym after work most evenings – essentially his downtime – by the time he’s home he usually wants to jump in and take straight over.
 It’s a damn Godsend at times.

 But it wasn’t always like this for us, and I dare say such a harmonious arrangement isn’t organically the case for many.

 Over time, my natural protectiveness, coupled with habit, simply became our norm.
 It was only when Pixie got a little older and resentment began to creep in on both sides that we were able to objectively review our ‘arrangement’ and make some very necessary changes.

 The unhealthy setup begins innocuously enough, but left unchallenged it can evolve into a source of great friction in the partnership.
 Not to mention being less than ideal for the child/ren involved.

-It more likely means that during the mammoth task of raising a baby and trying to retain a little sanity through the sleep-deprived exhaustion, you’ve both fallen into a pattern; then, due to a lack of communication – it’s allowed to endure.
-And really, who can blame you when you’re lucky to drag a brush through your hair /your backside to work on time and look semi-presentable?
+It more likely means that during the mammoth task of raising a baby and trying to retain a little sanity through your sleep-deprived exhaustion, you’ve both fallen into an unhealthy pattern.
+Then, due to a lack of communication – it’s been allowed to endure.
+And really, who can blame you when you’re lucky if you find time to drag a brush through your hair / manage to haul your backside to work on time these days?

 A frank and unemotional chat worked for us.
 (We’re not perfect, far from it – the mature discussion followed weeks of bitter sniping.)

 The key is to recognise the problem, accept that there’s (hopefully!) no malice involved from either party, and talk through the ways in which you’ll both feel better equipped and supported to raise your brood together.

-Is this/was this your family?
+Is/was this your family?
 Do you have any other suggestions of how to resolve the conflict and improve your situation?